-The major changes in testing involve cars being tested over a longer distance, at higher speeds and with in different driving conditions for a more accurate representation of driving.
+Major changes in testing involve cars being scrutinised over a longer distance, at higher speeds and with in different driving conditions for a more accurate representation of driving.

 Cars are selected at random from the manufacturing line to ensure they can’t be ‘prepared’ for testing.

 Just to confuse things even more, Real Driving testing (RDE) is also being used to supplement the laboratory-based WLTP results.
 The vehicle is tested on a public road to gain the best real-life emissions results.